saethlin/flatvec/README.md

 This permits collapsing indirections while also permitting minimal/zero-copy usage, as demonstrated in `examples/domain_name.rs`.

-This interface also permis some interesting other applications, as in `examples/gzip.rs`.
+This interface also permits some interesting other applications, as in `examples/gzip.rs`.